Nickl8989/EKS-With-Terraform/README.md

 In a root module under [roots/redhat-eks] in [main.tf], we are passing our variable and attaching output from VPC.

-2. Issue with providers.
-When I add an new provider - kubernetes.
-I've had a conflict with providers.
-The issue I found on the internet is to create versions.tf file under each directory but without field version except for main.tf.

-3. Huge struggling were to attach nodes to the EKS cluster.
+2. Big struggle with figuring out how to attach the nodes to the EKS cluster, but lots of googling helped solve this.

 Required parameters to pass it's under kubernetes provider in main.tf.